The Ultimate Guide to Logo Design: How to Make a Stunning Logo for Your Business

 This is a more elegant and sophisticated font type It’s great for logos, titles, and a bunch of other roles where style is more important than readability.

 Most importantly of all, make sure your font is readable!
 That’s the most important thing to remember no matter what your final goal is.
 Make the style match your typeface, but make sure your customers can read it, otherwise, you’re going to have a bad time.

 Now, picking colors can be a challenge, but most businesses will have enough idea of their colors before getting to this step, but the hard part may be finding colors that complement your primary color.
 There are many tools online that can help you find complementary colors.
 The most important thing here again is readability.
 The colors shouldn’t be too bright that it hurts your audience’s eyes or too dark to read in a dimly-lit setting.
 Learn more about color trend and the theory of colors in our previous blog.

-When choosing what graphic format to use for your logo, what you should do is stick to vector formatting because it is a lossless format, which means if you want to expand the vector, it’ll still keep its sharpness and still look professional, while choosing things like .jpg will lead to your logo looking pixelated and blurry.
+When choosing what graphic format to use for your logo, what you should do is stick to vector formatting because it is a lossless format, which means if you want to expand the vector, it’ll still keep its sharpness and still look professional, while choosing things like .jpg will lead to your logo looking pixelated and blurry!

-Step-by-step Tutorial: How to Make a Logo
+Step-by-step Tutorial: How to design a logo

+If you want to see a thorough explanation, please check the following content.
 Now, let’s try our hand at designing a logo.
 First, let’s jump over to online design maker www.fotor.com and use our online design tools to create the perfect logo!
 First, go to the Design page.